awsdocs/aws-doc-sdk-examples-tools/README.md

 1. **Update the -tools version**: Once the tests pass, update the `setup.py` version and create a tag in the -tools repository at the same SHA you identified earlier.

    - Determine the next [semver](https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers) number as appropriate for the changes in this release.
+EG `1.1.4`
    - Create a local version identifier, with the format `YYYY-MM-DD-A`, where `YYYY-MM-DD` represents release date, and `-A` is used for the first release of the day (followed by `-B`, `-C`, etc., for subsequent same-day releases).
+EG `2024-08-24-A`

      - Here is a command line script to generate the local identifier, tested on Mac: